-The Apple ring back tone every month so the telemarketer that’s calling you can here “Call Me” by Blondie every time he or she calls to tell you your car warranty has expired.
+The Apple ring back tone every month, so the telemarketer that’s calling you can hear “Call Me” by Blondie every time he or she calls to tell you your car warranty has expired.
 Do you really need that?

-The $5 a month that you are sending to your favorite Youtubers Patreon Account.
+The $5 a month you send to your favorite Youtuber’s Patreon Account.
 We love them.
 But now might not be the best time.

-Sirius XM radio in your car (guilty) when you only drive once a month to the grocery store.
+Sirius XM radio in your car (guilty) when you only drive to the grocery store once a month.
 Am I really too good for public radio?!?

 Ask for Discounts

 Always ask for discounts and coupon codes.
 If you are following websites and bloggers and they have a product, ask for a coupon code.